 Our three walks in September proved very popular.
 Our walking season for this year has now drawn to a close but if you would like to be put on the list for future walks please get in touch through the Contact page.
 They are free to members and non-members alike.

 Chris Webb, NT Warden for Ludshott Common, is seeking information about the units which were billeted at Superior Camp during WW2.
 There is plenty known about the camp’s post-war use as social housing but almost nothing in detail is known about the Canadian Army units that were billeted there during the war itself.
 If you have any information, or even leads, please contact us and we’ll pass it to Chris.

-The autumn Friends’ Evening is scheduled for Tuesday 7th November.
+The Spring Friends’ Evening has been provisionally Scheduled for Tuesday 8th May 2018, at Grayshott Social Club as usual.
 More details nearer the time.

 Hampshire Community Archive Groups.

 We have received an invitation to speak about our activities at the next forum to be held March 2018.
 Good news that we are deemed suitable to present our organisation at this event.
 Also some interesting images of Grayshott c 1896 held by the Records office are going to be made available for us to see and hopefully have copies of.

 The last of the three walks for this year took place during September and were very well attended.
 We hope to repeat the guided walks again in the spring.
 If you would like to participate, watch this space for more details in the new year.

 This year is the 50th anniversary of the Pottery trading in Grayshott.

 We thought it would be interesting to look back at what was happening in Grayshott during this period when the Pottery started to trade here.